 4. 1957 Gibson Les Paul Custom Black Beauty

-With it’s unbelievably versatile 3 pickup switching system and deep jet black finish, this guitar has become instantly recognizable as the “Black Beauty.”
-Yes, Gibson Custom Shop has made a two pickup black beauty, but the three-pickup is classic BB.
+With its unbelievably versatile three-pickup switching system and deep jet black finish, this guitar has become instantly recognizable as the “Black Beauty.”
+Yes, Gibson Custom Shop has made a two-pickup black beauty, but the three-pickup is classic BB.
 Peter Frampton’s signature guitar is his version of the black beauty due to its three-way pickup system.
 Countless blues guitarists have produced some of the greatest guitar tones out of this “Beauty.”

 3. 1961 Gibson SG

 This could possibly be one of the most important guitars ever made.
 This was made to replace the Les Paul, but Les Paul hated it and asked to have his name removed from it.
 In 1963, it just became known as the SG, or “Solid Guitar.”